KamilSJaron/DEE_assistants/student_meetings/170515_assistant_meeting.md

-either15th of May 2017 about 25 PhD students and post-docs have met in Biophore Auditoire.
+15th of May 2017 ~25 PhD students and post-docs have met in Biophore Auditoire.
 We used pink and green stickers to show a support to different statements, those were calculated approximately and here reported in bracketed after the statements.
+People were leaving over time

 ## Representatives